Sitting all day at work: Can it take years off your life?

 It’s well documented, in this day and age, that smoking is not good for your health.

-But is sitting for hours a day in an office just as bad?
+But is sitting for hours a day in an office or at your home office just as bad?

 Here’s a breakdown of startling facts about the health effects of sitting for office workers: